 Support & Resources

-MOFAS understands the challenges families living with an FASD face.
-MOFAS offers families, individuals and caregivers a wide variety of supports, activities, and resources to help guide and support you through the FASD journey.
+MOFAS understands the challenges families living with a Fetal Alcohol Spectrum Disorder (FASD) face.
+MOFAS offers people with an FASD, families, and caregivers a wide variety of supports, activities, and resources to help guide and support you through the FASD journey.

 Family Engagement Coordinators (FECs)